Connect

 Cost of Living

-The cost of living in Calgary is similar to Edmonton, which shows that both cities are highly sought-after places to live.
-Calgary is slightly more expensive, and living there is about $1,881 a month compared to $1,692 in Edmonton for a single person.
-For a household of four people, the cost of living is about $4,575 per month in Calgary and approximately $3,911 per month in Edmonton.
+The cost of living in Calgary is about 13% more than in Edmonton.
+For a household, the cost of living is about $4,745 per month in Calgary and approximately $4,262 per month in Edmonton.

-Food costs in each city are also similar, with the average resident expected to spend about $554 per month in Calgary and $531 per month in Edmonton.
-Utilities for a single person cost an average of $114 per month in Calgary and $127 in Edmonton.
+Food costs in each city are similar, with the average resident expected to spend about $591 per month in Calgary and $570 per month in Edmonton.
+Utilities for a single person cost an average of $132 per month in Calgary and $126 in Edmonton.

 Job Market

-In Edmonton, the unemployment rate is about equal to that of Calgary, at around 5.5%.
-Jobs in manufacturing, trade, professional, and information services are increasing, while specific sectors like agriculture and construction are decreasing their jobs slightly.
+In Edmonton, the unemployment rate is 6.4%, slightly lower than Calgary’s 6.9%.
+Both are approximately average for Canada.
+Jobs in manufacturing, trade, professional, and information services are increasing, while sectors like agriculture and construction are seeing slight job declines.
 A broad selection of part-time and full-time positions ensures ample options for various scheduling needs.
-As the province's capital city, Edmonton also has numerous provincial government jobs available.
+As the province's capital city, Edmonton also offers numerous provincial government jobs.

 Top Industries & Biggest Corporations